Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 ### PI and Co-PI

-The Principal Investigator/s or PIs, as well as Co-PIs, are the individuals who prepare and submit the grant proposal and are responsible for the administration of that grant.
+The PIs (or project directors), as well as Co-PIs, are the individuals who prepare and submit the grant proposal and are responsible for the administration of that grant.
 There are often more than one PI on a project including at least someone with content area knowledge as well as a methodologist.
 PIs and Co-PIs have varying levels of involvement in research projects and are typically, not always, more hands off in the day to day administration.
 Even if some tasks are delegated to other research staff, PIs and Co-PIs are ultimately responsible for Institutional Review Board (IRB) submissions and for meeting IRB requirements, as well as for submitting MOUs, budgets, effort reporting, continuing review reports, and any final technical finding reports.

 ### Project Coordinator